trustgrid/docs/content/en/getting-started/trial/subnet-routing/index.md

 ## Step 2 - Configure access to an adjacent network

 ### Configure IP Forwarding on agent1
 The first step is to configure **agent1** to forward traffic to networks other than its own trustgrid0 interface IP.
-By default, the Linux operating system will only accept packets on an interface if the destination IP assigned to that interface.
+By default, the Linux operating system will only accept packets on an interface if the destination IP is assigned to that interface.
 Enabling IP forwarding allows the OS to manage packets destined for other IPs and networks.

 1. In the Trustgrid portal Nodes page select **agent1**
 1. Navigate to the VPN panel {{<tgimg src="agent1-vpn-nav.png" width="40%">}}